mikethedopetoast/Countries-Quiz/README.md

 ```

 ### Retrieving country's information without error
-Three conditions to check when setting up the country's information.
+There are three conditions to check when setting up the country's information.
 - No country is available for the quiz
 - The current country exceeds the total countries (quiz ends)
 - The current country is undefined.